Syntax

 You can also assign precomputed results to a procedure by using the rtable.defaults function.

-Alternatively, just put the feature reminisce statement just after the is keyword to switch on the remember functionality.
-In this case, you cannot pass defaults and you need to define an explicit exit condition, but it should suffice in most cases:
+Alternatively, to activate the remember functionality, place the reminisce statement immediately after the is keyword: In this case, you cannot pass defaults and you need to define an explicit exit condition, but it may suffice in most cases:

 > fib := proc(n) is